 AIASF promotes winter and summer activities including skiing, snowboarding, cross-country skiing, snowshoeing, trekking, abseiling, climbing and team/trust exercises.

-AIASF recently conducted a snowboarding program with Burton’s Chill Foundation bringing the Tirkandi Inaburra youth mob to perform a traditional dance performance and Welcome to Country as well as experience snowboarding.
-This performance was the first time in over 100 years that an aboriginal performance has occurred on the sacred mountain, Tar-gan-gil or Mount Kosciuszko.
+AIASF recently conducted a snowboarding program with Burton’s Chill Foundation bringing the Tirkandi Inaburra youth mob who experienced snowboarding and performed a traditional dance performance as a sign of gratitude.
+A Welcome to Country was also performed by a representative of the Ngarigo Nation Indigenous Corporation, Ms Michele Francis.
+This performance was one of the few times in over 100 years that an aboriginal performance has occurred on the sacred mountain, Tar-gan-gil or Mount Kosciuszko.

 National Indigenous TV broadcast this item about our 2016 Snowboarding Program.